Build the "REMI Synth"

 Boards are mounted on plastic spacers or standoffs.
 The PIC32 MCU board and audio output board are mounted on the bottom panel of the box using 20mm x M3 machine screws (countersink heads).
 Standoffs for the LCD module and button board are glued to the inside of the lid (with 5-minute epoxy) so that screw heads are not visible on the outside.

-Left side panel showing modified ICSP header protruding thru a cut-out
+Left side panel of prototype showing modified ICSP header protruding thru a cut-out

 User Guide